 Forecast Details for Butte, MT

-Recent Locations: Joliet, MT Cameron, LA Butte, MT
+Recent Locations: Springfield, OH Sheldon, WI Butte, MT

-Today: A 30 percent chance of snow, mainly between 3pm and 5pm.
-Partly sunny, with a high near 31.
-West northwest wind 5 to 10 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 29 mph.
+Today: A 30 percent chance of snow, mainly after 5pm.
+Patchy fog before 7am.
+Widespread frost before 11am.
+Otherwise, partly sunny, with a high near 41.
+Calm wind becoming southwest around 5 mph in the afternoon.
 Little or no snow accumulation expected.

-Saturday Night: A slight chance of snow before midnight.
-Mostly cloudy, with a low around 21.
-Blustery.
+Monday Night: A 20 percent chance of snow before midnight.
+Partly cloudy, with a low around 24.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!